2021 Season to begin on June 14 - with Exciting, Safe, On-site Programming

-We are looking forward to June. our theme for 2021 is REINS Rides Again.
+We are looking forward to June!
+Our theme for the 2021 season is #reinsridesgain.
 Recognizing that our participants look forward to the summer season at REINS all year long, the Board of Directors is committed to an in person program.
 Safety protocols have been developed with the safety of participants, volunteers and staff as our top priority.
 Classes will be modified to allow for smaller classes where indicated and safety protocols to be implemented.
 With the ability to ride outside in the new Freedom Ring, we feel confident that we can safely accommodate all our participants who want to be part of the 2021 season.
 See our regularly updated Risk Management Plan below for details.

 REINS RISK MANAGEMENT PLAN FOR COVID-19

 REINS Inc. desires to protect the public as well as our participants, families, staff, and volunteers.
 To this extent, we will be following the Center of Disease Control (CDC) as well as state and local health department guidelines with regard to social distancing practices in order to reduce the spread of COVID-19.
 The following document outlines the procedures and precautions REINS will be taking to ensure the safety of all individuals.